cuicheng11165/CEH/nmap.md

 -Po No Ping
 -PS SYN Ping
 -PT TCP ping
+-Pn: Treat all hosts as online -- disable ping  Tells nMap to skip the discovery stage entirely and just test all IPs

 ## ICMP ##

 -PE; -PP; -PM (ICMP Ping Types)

 ## SERVICE/VERSION DETECTION ##

 -sV: Probe open ports to determine service/version info

 ## Script Scan ##

 -sC: equivalent to --script=default

 ## OS detection ##

 -O: Enable OS detection

 ## Timing and performance ##

 -T<0-5>

 -A: Enable OS detection, version detection, script scanning, and traceroute  , -O, -sV, -sc, and -traceroute

+The “s” commands determine the type of scan to perform, the “P” commands set up ping sweep options, and the “o” commands deal with output.
+The “T” commands deal with speed and stealth, with the serial methods taking the longest amount of time.
+Parallel methods are much faster because they run multiple scans simultaneously